gumaerc-testorg/cms.930-fall-2001/content/video_galleries/video-lectures/biography.md

 ## {{< anchor "sm" >}}{{< /anchor >}}Shigeru Miyagawa

 Dr. Shigeru Miyagawa teaches linguistics and media/cultural courses at the Massachusetts Institute of Technology.
 He is Professor of Linguistics and holds the Chair, Kochi-Manjiro Professorship in Japanese Language and Culture.
-He is the Executive Producer of [StarFestival](http://www.starfestival.com/), a multimedia program about cultural identity.
+He is the Executive Producer of {{% resource_link "ca6d3fd9-313b-4960-9465-a72e97fe3c6b" "StarFestival" %}}, a multimedia program about cultural identity.
 StarFestival is being used at MIT, and it has been adopted by the Boston Public Schools and Hawaii Public Schools.
 It has won numerous awards and recognitions, including a Distinguished Award from Multimedia Grandprix 2000 (Japan), Best of Show from MacWorld, and top-rate reviews by MacAddict magazine, International Society of Technology in Education, and Education about Asia.
-He is also the Founder of JP NET (["Japanese Network,"](http://web.mit.edu/jpnet)), a 20,000 web-page website on Japanese language and culture.
+He is also the Founder of JP NET ({{% resource_link "47720d38-163d-4d52-8a10-3dbc9e1151c4" "\"Japanese Network,\"" %}}), a 20,000 web-page website on Japanese language and culture.
 For his work in media, MIT awarded him the Irwin Sizer Award, for the Most Significant Contribution to MIT Education.
 He is also the recipient of the prestigious International Cultural Award, from the Cultural Foundation For Promoting the National Costumes of Japan.
 His research in media has attracted over $3.5 million in support from the National Endowment for the Humanities, the Department of Defense, the U.S. Department of Education, Canon, Fuji-Xerox, and Fujitsu, among others.
 He has also consulted for a number of multinational corporations and also the Japanese government.
 At MIT, along with media- and culture-related courses, he teaches graduate courses in linguistics.
 His book, Structure and Case Marking in Japanese, is a standard textbook for graduate courses in Japanese linguistics world-wide.
 For his work in linguistics, he was awarded the National Individual Research Service Award from the National Institutes of Health.
 He is an Associate Editor of Language, and he serves on the editorial boards of Linguistic Inquiry, Syntax, Journal of East Asian Linguistics, and Journal of Japanese Linguistics.
 Prior to joining the MIT faculty in 1991, he was the Head of Department of East Asian Languages and Literatures at Ohio State University.
 He received his Ph.D. in linguistics from the University of Arizona in 1980, and his B.A. from the International Christian University in Tokyo in 1975.

 [TOP](#top)

 ## {{< anchor "rm" >}}{{< /anchor >}}Robert Metcalfe

-Dr. Robert M. ("Bob") Metcalfe is a venture capitalist at [Polaris Venture Partners](http://www.polarisventures.com/) in Waltham, Massachusetts.
+Dr. Robert M. ("Bob") Metcalfe is a venture capitalist at {{% resource_link "d0d18a62-f124-4c70-a561-f7162c7aaba6" "Polaris Venture Partners" %}} in Waltham, Massachusetts.

 Polaris partners are early-stage investors in information and medical technologies.
 Metcalfe specializes in Boston-based information technology start-ups.